Roivant Sciences: Subsidiaries and former subsidiaries

-Roivant is a major shareholder of Datavant, which was co-founded with Travis May to break down silos between healthcare datasets and connect the world's health data.
-In October 2020, Datavant announced it raised funds from Roivant Sciences alongside Transformation Capital, Johnson & Johnson, and Cigna.
+Roivant is a major shareholder of Datavant, which was co-founded with Travis May to link disparate healthcare datasets.
+In October 2020, Datavant announced it raised funds from Roivant alongside Transformation Capital, Johnson & Johnson, and Cigna.

 In June 2018, Roivant laid off 67 employees and reassigned 130 to subsidiaries.
-In December 2019, Roivant transferred five of its subsidiaries for — Myovant, Urovant, Enzyvant, Altavant, and Spirovant, in addition to a greater than 10% share in itself — to Sumitomo Dainippon Pharma.

 In March 2020, Roivant announced it is developing gimsilumab, an anti-granulocyte-macrophage colony-stimulating factor (anti-GM-CSF) monoclonal antibody to prevent and treat acute respiratory distress syndrome (ARDS) in patients with COVID-19.
 In April 2020, Roivant started the administration of gimsilumab to COVID-19 patients in the United States.

 Funding

+The company received millions of dollars from hedge funds such as QVT in the early days of its existence.
+Later, it was able to raise US$200 million, with help from NovaQuest Capital Management.